Meduzz/fuck.js/README.md

 - [x] Add examples.
 See [Todo example](https://github.com/Meduzz/fuck.js-todo-example)
 - [ ] Add tests.
 I was bummed when I could not use my standard scala goto test-tool tbh!
 - [ ] The current way of remounting tags, prolly leaks memory in terms of eventHandlers that never unsubscribed, this should be investigated.
-- [ ] Find a better way to rip data from input fields, into events THEY trigger (ie bindings).
+- [x] Find a better way to rip data from input fields, into events THEY trigger (ie bindings).
 To be used with Component.trigger methods.

 ## Current drawbacks.

-1. Callbacks from DOM into component does not have a good way to dig out the relevant data, instead you kind of have to listen onkeyup and wait for a keyCode == 13 and then querySelector the value.
-2. No tests!
+1. No tests!
 Oo until I find time to invest in a test-tool for this...
-3. You can only make components.
+2. You can only make components.